 What we do

 WorkHaven was formed by corporate leaders who have lived experience of domestic and family violence (DFV).
-Our combination of professional knowledge and in-depth understanding of this sensitive and challenging topic enables us to provide employers with the all-important tools, insights and information to help facilitate the right conversations in a manner that reflects their specific workplace needs.
+Our combination of professional knowledge and in-depth understanding of this sensitive and challenging topic enables us to provide employers, industries and communities with the all-important tools, insights and information to help facilitate the right conversations in a manner that reflects their specific needs.

-Implementing programs that are built on research and drawn from knowledge of psychologists, human resources and communications professionals we will ensure your employees are equipped with the knowledge to identify victims of DFV, initiate appropriate conversations around DFV and adequately support any of their colleagues who may be experiencing DFV.
+We implement workable programs that are built on research and drawn from knowledge of psychologists, DFV experts, human resources and communications professionals to ensure people are equipped with the knowledge to identify victims of DFV, initiate appropriate conversations and effectively support others who may be experiencing DFV.

-Our mission is to provide your workplace with the tools to ensure the workplace is a safe haven for victims of DFV, and that each team member is able to adequately provide support to their colleagues who may be experiencing DFV, fostering a workplace that embraces openness and caring.
+We are here to provide the tools to ensure the workplace and community is a safe haven for victims of DFV, fostering a culture that embraces openness and caring.

-Our aim is to empower your workplace to facilitate and to allow victims to use their workplace as a platform to make the transition from victim to survivor.
+Our aim is to empower you to facilitate and to enable victims to seek support from their workplace, industry associations and communities as a platform to transition from victim to survivor.

 Our commitment to you